Every single photo that is posted here on A Globe Well Travelled has been edited in some way.

 If you want to use Lightroom but are a little intimidated by all the tools and settings (there are so many!) then you try using Lightroom presets instead.
 Lightroom Presets are basically a set of pre-loaded settings that you can apply to any photo.

-I’ve put together some Lightroom Preset packages which are designed specifically for travel photos.
+I’ve put together some Lightroom Presets which are designed specifically for travel photos.
 Take a look at the difference they can make to your pics!
 You can buy the presets over on Creative Market.

 You might also like: